7aitsev/ansible-tuto/step-11/README.md

 This is just a matter of taste.
 Complex vars can help group stuff logically.
-They can also, under some circumstances, merge subsequently defined keys (note however that this is not the default ansible behaviour).
+They can also, under some circumstances, merge subsequently defined keys (note however that this is not the default Ansible behaviour).
 For now we'll just use simple variables.

 ## Hosts vars